blackpeps/dbmslab2023/06. Implementation of built in functions/readme.md

 - **SYSTEM USER**: Returns the current MySQL user name and hostname
 - **USER**: Returns the current MySQL user name and hostname
 - **VERSION**: Returns the current version of the MySQL database

+### Result

+Queries to implement built-in functions in RDBMS have been executed successfully and output obtained

 ### OUTPUT